Sorry, you need to enable JavaScript to visit this website.

 How strong is the evidence?

-It had a well-designed search strategy, included unpublished literature and used appropriate statistical methods in the analysis of effect size.
+Review one had a well-designed search strategy, included unpublished literature and used appropriate statistical methods in the analysis of effect size.
+However, biases remained within the primary studies, including dropout rates, the fact that some studies used non-completers as control groups, and how the study authors dealt with non-compliance or termination of programmes.

 Mechanism – how does it work?

-Both reviews suggest that mental health courts may work by focusing on rehabilitation.
+Reviews one, three, four and five suggest that mental health courts may work by focusing on rehabilitation.
 This includes the notion that the law can be applied in a therapeutic way and aid individuals (a non-therapeutic way can be unhelpful or even harmful).

 Moderators – in which contexts does it work best?